chaoss/community/GSoC-Ideas.md

 stable version of the platform, there are many good ideas that we will like to incorporate.
 Some of them were selected for GSoC 2021.

-[Augur Contributor Worker](https://github.com/chaoss/augur) is the tool that reconciles identities in Augur, using information from Git Platforms, Git Logs, and voluntary mailing lists.
-The contributor worker is a tool that automatically scans all repository data collected by augur to resolve distinct individuals to all of the often 10 or more aliases they can be identified across different systems.

 The aims of the project are as follows:
   - Define a data model to store an organization's internal structure.
   - Implement methods to manage this information.